duanewood/cloudli/README.md

 Title is always displayed for results.
 The default title is "`id: ${_id}`".
 Verbose details are only displayed if the `--verbose` option is supplied.
 Note that highlights will also be displayed following the verbose details.

-The `title` and `verboseDetails` template strings may contain substition variables in the form `${varname}`.
+The `title` and `verboseDetails` template strings may contain substitution variables in the form `${varname}`.
 Available substitution variables include:

 Variable Name|Description
 -------------|-----------